Washington-University/HCPpipelines/README.md

 `MNINonLinear/Results` subdirectory for the each task on which Level 1 Task Analysis is to occur.
-These EV files are available in the example unprocessed data, but are not in the `MNINonLinear/Results` directory because that directory is created as part of Functional Preprocesing.
+These EV files are available in the example unprocessed data, but are not in the `MNINonLinear/Results` directory because that directory is created as part of Functional Preprocessing.
 Since Functional Preprocessing must be completed before Task Analysis can be performed, the `MNINonLinear/Results` folder should exist prior to Task Analysis.

 There is a script in the `${HCPPIPEDIR}/Examples/Scripts` directory named `copy_evs_into_results.sh`.